SovnSkyrim/AmongSovngardesStars/README.md

 **Under no circumstances should you be bothering her or her team with issues for this list.**

 ## Installation
+#### THE FORK HAS TEMPORARILY BEEN DISCONITNUED, THANKS FOR YOUR COMPREHENSION, ITLL BE BACK UP AS SOON AS POSSIBLE
 ### Pre-Installation

 These steps are only needed if you install this Modlist for the first time.
 If you update the Modlist, jump straight to [Updating](#updating).